Democratic Party (United States): Immigration

+Like the Republican Party, the Democratic Party has taken widely varying views on immigration throughout its history.
+Since the 1990s, the Democratic Party has been more supportive overall of immigration than the Republican Party.
 Many Democratic politicians have called for systematic reform of the immigration system such that residents that have come into the United States illegally have a pathway to legal citizenship.
 President Obama remarked in November 2013 that he felt it was "long past time to fix our broken immigration system," particularly to allow "incredibly bright young people" that came over as students to become full citizens.
-The Public Religion Research Institute found in a late 2013 study that 73% of Democrats supported the pathway concept, compared to 63% of Americans as a whole.
+In 2013, Democrats in the Senate passed S. 744, which would reform immigration policy to allow citizenship for illegal immigrants in the United States.
+The law failed to pass in the House and was never re-introduced after the 113th Congress.

-In 2013, Democrats in the Senate passed S. 744, which would reform immigration policy to allow citizenship for illegal immigrants in the United States and improve the lives of all immigrants currently living in the United States.
+Opposition to immigration has increased in the 2020s, with a majority of Democrats supporting increasing border security.
+In the 2024 presidential election, Trump increased his vote share in counties along the Mexico–United States border, including in majority-Hispanic counties.